instructure/inst-jobs/README.md

 might change, and you want it to run with the latest version of those arguments.

+The last option is `:loose`, which will drop the new job if there is already a job queued.

+After enqueuing a job, the job object will have a hint indicating if a new job was inserted, an existing job was updated, or the new job was dropped:
+- `:inserted` - a new job was inserted into the queue
+- `:updated` - an existing job was updated (both `:use_earliest` and `:overwrite` can update the existing job's `run_at`, but only `:overwrite` will update the handler)
+- `:dropped` - the new job was dropped due to an existing job in the queue

 #### Mixing N-Strand and Singleton

 It is allowed to use both n_strand and singleton at the same time.
 This could